maketsi/TA-TC-Sysmon/README.md

 ## Sourcetypes

-If this addon is installed on HF/indexers, the following sourcetypes will be created:
+If the supplemental addon TA-TC-Sysmon-Transforms is installed on HF/indexers (recommended), the following sourcetypes will be created:

 * EventID 1: "sysmon:events:processcreated"
 * EventID 2: "sysmon:events:filectimechanged"